NotIsaacTwinkleToes/DefenceTowers/README.md

 Now doing /dt list will display your new tower.
 ## Editing a tower
- Editing towers dont require a server restart, instead, you can reload the tower's configuration with the command **/dt reload [tower name]**.
+ Editing towers don't require a server restart, instead, you can reload the tower's configuration with the command **/dt reload [tower name]**.

  For more help editing a tower, see https://github.com/NotIsaacTwinkleToes/DefenceTowers/blob/master/ConfigOptions.md

  **/dt reload** will reload all towers.
 ## Removing towers
 ### From World
-Players with the correct permissions (defencetowers.bypassblacklist) or are blacklisted by a tower, can Shift + Right Click a tower to pick it up. only players in survival will force a tower to drop items.
+Players with the correct permissions (defencetowers.bypassblacklist) or are blacklisted by a tower, can Shift + Right Click a tower to pick it up.
+  Only players in survival will force a tower to drop items.

 ### Removing Tower File
 Removing a tower file requires a server restart for the existing towers to be removed.
 Doing so will send warnings to the console 'WARN [Defence Towers] Your Tower Name file does not exist, and could not be loaded!'